bmanders716/bmanders716.github.io/cookbook.md

 Apple Flummery.

-_Ingredients_--2†lb. of apples.
+_Ingredients_--2‡¨¢. of apples.
                The rind and juice of a small lemon.
-               5†oz. of sugar.
+               5‡Ø∫. of sugar.
-               º pint of water.
+               Ï†∞int of water.
-               Ω†oz. packet of Nelson's or Swinbourn's gelatine.
+               Ì†Øz. packet of Nelson's or Swinbourn's gelatine.
-               Ω pint of cream.
+               Ì†∞int of cream.
                Cochineal.

 _Method._--Cut up the apples, and stew them with the sugar, lemon, and